nais/doc/docs/basics/access.md

 We provide the command [nais kubeconfig](../cli/commands/kubeconfig.md) to set up the necessary clusters.
 `kubectl` will by default look for a file named `config` in the `$HOME/.kube/` folder.

+!!! info "If you have configured `kubectl` before"
+    If you have configured `kubectl` before, ensure you have updated `nais-cli` and run `nais kubeconfig --clean`.

 ## Authenticate `kubectl`

 ### Google Cloud Platform \(GCP\)